ManyMath/monero-rust/flutter/web/README.md

 # monero-rust/flutter/web
-Flutter web extension demonstrating monero-rust.
+Flutter web extension demonstrating monero-wasm.
 Runs as an extension rather than a local webserver because of CORS restrictions.

 ## Requirements